-Well, you do not have to go all the way to Bangkok to experience this dish now, as you can find it at Holland Village and Upper Serangoon.
+Well, you do not have to go all the way to Bangkok to experience this dish now, as you can find it at Hougang, Upper Serangoon Road.

 Yaowarat Thai’s version, though, has a clear pepper-based soup and curled up rolls of kway.

-Late-night munchers will love how they close late – 11pm at Holland Village and 1:30am at Serangoon.
+Late-night munchers will love how they close late at 2am.

 This simple cash-only eatery is filled with metal tables and stools to replicate the roadside eateries in Thailand, but upgraded with air conditioners for dining convenience.